Services

 Shelter Services | Jeannie’s Kitchen | Supportive Services | General Resources

-The Crisis Assistance Network gives assistance to clients with emergency needs such as food, utilities, medications, housing, and clothing.
+Our Crisis Assistance Network gives assistance to clients with emergency needs such as past-due rent, utilities, prescription medication copays, housing, food, and clothing.
 Volunteers work with staff to interview clients, assess their needs and eligibility, and determine available resources.

 To receive services please read the following documentation requirements: